rclone/rclone/docs/content/docs.md

 If you use the `--syslog` flag then rclone will log to syslog and the `--syslog-facility` control which facility it uses.

-Rclone prefixes all log messages with their level in capitals, eg INFO which makes it easy to grep the log file for different kinds of information.
+Rclone prefixes all log messages with their level in capitals, e.g. INFO which makes it easy to grep the log file for different kinds of information.